 Was Ratramnus arguing that priests once ordained should not marry, or that they should be actually not be married at all?
 Here there’s a touch of perhaps deliberate ambiguity to the Latin.
-He says that priests shouldn’t ‘matrimonia sortiri’, which implies an act of marrying.
+He says that priests shouldn’t matrimonia sortiri (lit: ‘acquire marriages’) which implies a prohibition on becoming married after ordination.
 But he also says that uxoria copula (lit: ‘wifely bond/union’) is forbidden to priests.
-Now, this could in principle mean sexual contact – but the other occasions on which Ratramnus uses this phrase strongly suggest he meant the state of being married.
+Now, this could in principle mean sexual contact with one’s wife – but the context, and the other occasions on which Ratramnus uses this phrase, strongly suggest he meant the state of being married.

 In arguing that the Nicene Fathers prohibited priests from being married, Ratramnus was almost certainly misrepresenting the Nicene council’s original intentions.
 But in a sense, that’s irrelevant.
 What matters is that for this ninth-century author, clerical celibacy was baked into the early church decisions – and moreover that this was a key factor in separating the laity from the priests.